 This is definitely one of the best teen romcoms to have come out in recent years, as it manages to have so much heart and personality, offering both funny and heartwarming moments.
 Spontaneous is a special film, and one that will mean a lot to the audience who is going to watch it and relate to it, and possibly hold onto it for a long time.
 One of the year’s best by far, and a film that should absolutely not be overlooked.

-Spontaneous is now available in the US on Digital and on Demand.
+Spontaneous is now available to watch on Digital and on Demand.